kbieser/wrangling-genomics/_episodes/14-fly-R-script.md

 The next step is to open RStudio and create a New Project (Figure 3).
 Once the project is created you can open the `snpeff_bdgp6.Rmd` file which will load into your R project.

-![Figure 3: Steps to launch new project in R studio](../img/R_project.png)
+![Figure 3: Steps to launch new project in R studio](../img/R_project.png) Figure 3: Steps to launch a new project in RStudio.

 # Run the RStudio script

 The purpose of this R script is to obtain a list of unique SNPs present in each of the mutant fly stocks.
 The input files for this script will be the text files generated from the SnpSift script that was the last step in our variant calling workflow in JupyterLab.
 Let's break down what each chunk (the official term in R) of code is doing.

+Chunk 1 is just the title of our notebook and it's output format.

 ~~~
 ---